PromptCOS: Towards Content-only System Prompt Copyright Auditing for LLMs: Experiment

 \subsection{Efficiency}

 In this experiment, we evaluate the computational overhead differences between our method and baselines.
-We test the watermark embedding time of several methods on a single A6000 GPU under identical early stopping conditions (when the prompt no longer changes), reporting runtime in minutes.
-Since the PR method involves no watermark embedding, it is excluded from comparison.
+We test the average watermark embedding time of several methods on a single A6000 GPU under identical early stopping conditions (when the prompt no longer changes), reporting runtime in minutes.
 Additionally, we design two baselines to evaluate the two simple tricks for saving computational overhead in Appendix~\ref{sec:lower computatin cost}: one without abnormal token filtering (w/o-Fil), and another with the doubled data batch size for $\mathcal{L}_f$ computation from 4 to 8 (2S).
-In this experiment, we set the dataset for Llama, Deepseek and Gemma GSM8K.
+Since PR involves no watermark embedding, it is excluded from comparison.

-\partitle{Results} According to Table~\ref{tab:computational cost}, compared to existing methods, \Name significantly reduces computational cost.
-The most notable reduction is achieved on CodeGemma-7B, with a 98.1\% decrease compared to the content-only baseline PCG method, while the smallest reduction—still substantial at 92.2\%.
-This significant reduction in computational cost primarily stems from the design outlined in Section~\ref{sec:optimization with lower costs}.
-Additionally, the adopted batch size optimization for computing fidelity penalty loss and token filtering further contribute to lowering computational cost by approximately 17\%–30\%.
+\partitle{Results} As shown in Table~\ref{tab:computational cost}, \Name significantly reduces computational cost compared to existing methods.
+The most significant reduction is observed on CodeGemma-7b, where \Name achieves a 98.1\% decrease relative to the content-only PCG baseline, while even the smallest reduction remains substantial at 92.2\%.
+This efficiency gain primarily results from the design described in Section~\ref{sec:optimization with lower costs}.
+Furthermore, the use of batch-size optimization for computing the fidelity penalty and token filtering provides an additional 17\%–30\% reduction in cost.

-In summary, \Name can significantly save computational cost compared to the prompt watermarking baselines and has much higher practical significance.